emmabullock123/test-2/README.md

 # test-2
-__This code plays a game where you must save allthe dogs before they run away.
-Collct ten dogs to win the game!__
+__This code plays a game where you must save all the dogs before they run away.
+Collect ten dogs to win the game!__